 Vs. 2, “On the first day of every week, each one of you should set aside a sum of money in keeping with your income, saving it up, so that when I come no collections will have to be made.”
 One of the things we want to remember is that Paul is responding to a letter that was sent to him from the Corinthian church.
 This must have been one of the topics that was asked about.
 This collection of offering was for the church in Jerusalem.
 Question: Why?
 There was a greet need for many in Jerusalem were struggling financially and impoverished.
 Notice how already the first day of the week (Sunday) was the day that the early church was adopting for their times of worship.
 Paul then begins his conclusion and final thoughts to his letter (vs. 5-24).
 Eventually, Paul would get to visit Corinth again and we have another one of his letters (II Corinthians) that would follow.
 He also encourages them to welcome Timothy and informs them Apollos will come soon too (vs. 10-12).
 And lastly, we see the strong relationships that Paul was able to be blessed with in Corinth.
 There was a definite show of appreciation and gratitude for the fellow workers that help build the church!
 What a lesson for us today!

 Vs. 17, “And if Christ has not been raised, your faith is futile; you are still in your sins.”
 A grave danger was transpiring in the Corinthian church.
 This danger was the issue of not believing in the resurrection.
 The resurrection gives us the confidence that Jesus did in fact conquer death (vs. 1-11)!
-This young church should have known better the false teachings that were affecting their incorrect doctrine.
+This young church should have known better the false teachings.
 It was important for Paul to remind them that there were plenty of those who had witnessed this resurrection (vs. 4-8).
-There was also the Greek influence that believed the body was just a temporary prison for the eternal soul.
+But they lived in Greek cultured that believed the body was just a temporary prison for the eternal soul.
 Remember also the Sadducees didn’t believe in the resurrection as well.
 The second half of our chapter deals with understanding the type of resurrected body we will have (vs. 35-58).
 Paul expounds on some illustrations of a seed that grows into a plant (vs. 36-38).
 He also compares Adam (natural body) with Jesus (spiritual body) (vs. 44-49).
 In the end, we have hope that our frail physical bodies will have quite the upgrade that comes from the resurrection of our Lord Jesus Christ!

 Regarding application…Choose Friends Wisely.
 Vs. 33, “Do not be misled: “Bad company corrupts good character.”
 It’s interesting because Paul is quoting a well-known Greek poet named Menander.
 The Corinthians would have been familiar with this quote.
 Their issue was that they were allowing themselves to be aligned with people who had false intentions.
-It wasn’t that they didn’t know the truth, they were just allowing the false teachings of others to influence them and question their faith.
-We also would be fools (vs. 34) to think that we are not influenced in such a way today.
+It wasn’t that they didn’t know the truth; they were just allowing the false teachings of others to influence them and question their faith.
+We also would be foolish (vs. 34) to think that we are not influenced in such a way today.
 In both the church and our interactions with the world, we would be wise to choose wisely our friends.
 Sadly, there are those in the church with their own agenda’s and wayward beliefs.
-And there are those in this world that do not have any intention to have your best interest in mind, though they call themselves your friend.
-I’m not advocating not having non-Christian friends or reaching out to those who are misled in the church, but I am reminding you to make your best friends those who are believers and can encourage you in your walk with the Lord!
+And there are those in this world that do not have any intention to have your best interest in mind.
+I’m not advocating to stop having non-Christian friends or reaching out to those who are misled in the church, but I am reminding you to make your best friends those who are believers and can encourage you in your walk with the Lord!

 Vs. 5, “I would like every one of you to speak in tongues, but I would rather have you prophesy.
 The one who prophesies is greater than the one who speaks in tongues, unless someone interprets, so that the church may be edified.”
-Question: Why was Paul making such an emphasis on this topic of tongues?
-Because the Corinthians were elevating the gift of tongues to a very unhealthy way.
+Question: Why was Paul putting such an emphasis on this topic of tongues?
+Because the Corinthian church was elevating the gift of tongues.
 They were speaking in tongues publicly and without an interpretation (vs. 5, 13).
 If a church body is unable to know what a person is saying, then there is no edification happening (vs. 5, 17).
-Paul doesn’t pull any punches when he tells them they are acting childish (vs. 20).
+Paul doesn’t pull any punches when he tells them they are acting childishly (vs. 20).
 He then quotes the prophet Isaiah to illustrate the purpose of tongues.
-Isaiah prophecied that Israel would hear God’s message by different tongues, but they would not believe.
+Isaiah prophesied that Israel would hear God’s message by different tongues, but they would not believe.
 Tongues then are a sign.
 Question: A sign to who?
 A sign to the unbelieving Jews.
 Back in Isaiah’s time, the northern nation of Israel had already been taken captive by the Assyrians who spoke a different tongue.
 Isaiah proceeded to warn the southern nation Judah of similar fate by the Babylonians (another foreign tongue).
 Now, at Pentecost in Acts 2, the Jews from all over other regions came literally speaking different tongues (languages and dialects) then the Jews who resided in Jerusalem.
 Consequently, this speaking in tongues cut at the heart of unbelievers and many at Pentecost came to salvation.
 Of course, there are those that interpret this reference to tongues as some unknown utterance (vs. 2).
 I have known and respected believers who side on these two major different interpretations.
-Some believe that these sign gifts have ceased in today’s time (I Cor.
-13).
-But no matter how we interpret, the bottom line is, Paul is trying to remind the Corinthians Christians to have a far bigger appreciation for the gift of words that can be understood (prophecy)!
-Prophecy here in the New Testament refers more to the spoken word like encouragement, preaching, teaching, although future prophecy can also exist.
-I will say, I’ve seen a few state they have the future prophecy gift, but none of those prophecies have come true (Jeremiah 28:9).
 And in the last half of our chapter, Paul devotes this section to address orderly worship (vs. 26-40) in the Corinthian church.
 I state “Corinthian” church specifically, because in this passage lies a controversial statement about women being silent in the church (vs. 34-35).
-As one of my seminarian professors state, the few unclear passages often are made clear by the plethora of clear passages.
+As one of my seminarian professor’s stated, “the few unclear passages often are made clear by the plethora of clear passages.”
 So in other words, this reference was a very specific issue addressed to the women due to some cultural aspect we are not privy of understanding.